thoth-tech/documentation/docs/OnTrack/Task Submission & Redesign/Cybersecurity reports/cybersecurity-report-overall.md.md

 1.Consistent Monitoring

 Regularly monitor the website and its components for known vulnerabilities using an automated vulnerability scanning tool.
-Update the vulnerability scanner’s database frequently to ensure the newer vulnerabilities are detected.
+Update the vulnerability scanner database frequently to ensure the newer vulnerabilities are detected.

 2.Patch and Updates Management